Generic Name: fluconazole (oral/injection) (floo KOE na zole)

 What other drugs will affect fluconazole?

 Sometimes it is not safe to use certain medications at the same time.
 Some drugs can affect your blood levels of other drugs you take, which may increase side effects or make the medications less effective.

-Many drugs can interact with fluconazole, and some drugs should not be used together.
+Many drugs can affect fluconazole, and some drugs should not be used at the same time.
+Tell your doctor about all your current medicines and any medicine you start or stop using.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
-Tell your doctor about all your current medicines and any medicine you start or stop using.
+Not all possible interactions are listed here.

 More about fluconazole